 then, the thread holding the lock

 would take a page fault or a sched-

 availability of excellent textbooks on

-the subject, 14 Alice was uninterested
+14 Alice was uninterested

 in customized lock-free algorithms,